Olga Constantinovna of Russia: Engagement and marriage

 The young King George I of Greece visited Russia in 1863 to thank Olga's uncle Tsar Alexander II for his support during George's election to the throne of Greece.
 Whilst there, George met the then twelve-year-old Olga for the first time.

 George visited Russia again in 1867 to meet with his sister Dagmar, who had married Tsarevitch Alexander (later Alexander III) the year before.
 He was determined to find a wife and the idea of an alliance with a Russian grand duchess, born into the Eastern Orthodox Church, appealed to him.
-Olga fell in love with George, but she was nevertheless anxious and distraught at the thought of leaving Russia.
 Her father was initially reluctant to agree to their marriage, thinking that at the age of fifteen she was too young and, being close to his daughter, concerned by the distance between Greece and Russia.
 For her part, Grand Duchess Alexandra was much more enthusiastic than her husband and, when some members of the imperial family noted the extreme youth of her daughter, she replied that Olga would not always be as young.
 Eventually, it was decided that Olga and George would marry when she had reached her sixteenth birthday.
 Meanwhile, she would continue her schoolwork until her wedding day.